Binge eating is marked by frequent episodes of consuming large amounts of food in a short period, often accompanied by a sense of losing control.

 Summary

-Binge eating disorder can profoundly affect your life, but understanding its signs is the first step toward recovery.
+Binge eating problems can profoundly affect your life, but understanding its signs is the first step toward recovery.
 Key indicators include:

 About Rebecca